9611 SE 36th Street

 If SOV access to the Westbound I-90 on-ramp at Island Crest Way is no longer permitted by the Federal Highway Administration (FHWA), could another ramp be built instead at 77th Ave?

-Yes, this may be possible.
+Yes, this may be possible, but .
 The City is pursuing State legislation to fund a study of this potential alternative.

-Where can I find a clear list of projected I-90 ramp closures and restrictions?
+Where can I find a clear list of expected I-90 ramp closures and restrictions?

 That list can be viewed here.

-Where can I find maps/images of projected ramp closures?
+Where can I find maps/images of ramp closures?

 The major changes to Town Center ramps are depicted here.